JakeSteam/blog-programming/_posts/2017-02-03-android-playing-random-sounds.md

 }
 ```

 Now that the specific file has been identified, a check is performed to see if the player has sounds enabled.
-If they don’t, they won’t be happy if the sound plays!
+If they don't, they won't be happy if the sound plays!
 If they do, a new `MediaPlayer` is created and started.
-This is wrapped in a try/catch as I’ve personally found media players to be somewhat error prone, despite being a core Android building block.
+This is wrapped in a try/catch as I've personally found media players to be somewhat error prone, despite being a core Android building block.

 ```
 private static void playSound(Context context, int soundID) {